CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Method

 \myparagraph{Nearest Patch Similarity (NPS)} Provides a measure of global consistency, especially in the presence of transformations.
 For each local embedding $f_i(V_1)$ in $V_1$, we identify its nearest neighbor (most similar) among all local embeddings $\{f_j(V_2)\}_{j=1}^L$ from $V_2$.
 NPS is then calculated as the average of these maximum similarity scores across all $L$ locations in $V_1$.
 Even with significant changes in motion, pose, or perspective, a high NPS is expected if the views remain globally coherent.

-Table~\ref{tab:metrics} presents the evaluation from our quantitative tool of several types of view pairings: (i) video frames, (ii) synthetic views generated by the S-LDM, (iii) k-nearest neighbor (k-nn) image pairs from the training data, and (iv) random image pairs.
+Table~\ref{tab:metrics} presents the evaluation of quantitative metrics on several types of view pairings: (i) video frames, (ii) synthetic views generated by the S-LDM, (iii) k-nearest neighbor (k-nn) image pairs from the training data (derived from cosine similarity in S-LDM conditioning encoder space), and (iv) random image pairs.
+We select video frames following the SiamMAE data loading protocol: a primary frame is chosen at random, and a second frame is randomly sampled with a delta of 4 to 48 frames.
 The result demonstrates that S-LDM generated views are much closer to video frames than k-nn images or random pairs.
 This indicates that S-LDM, conditioned on static real images, can mimic characteristics of video data, making it ideal for correspondence learning.
+In Section~\ref{sec:choice_of_diffusion_model}, we demonstrate the effectiveness of the above metrics in choosing the right diffusion model for view generation.